BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 ## Step 9

-We are no going to go back into ISS manager as an admin and restart it and attempt to browse to osTicket once restarted you are going to want to expand "sites","default web site" and click osTicket and attempt to browse to the site you can do this by clicking browse on the upper left hand side youll notice some of the extensions are not enabled you will want to enable those so that osTicket will work.
+We are no going to go back into ISS manager as an admin and restart it.
+Once restarted you are going to want to expand "sites" "default web site" and click osTicket and attempt to browse to the site you can do this by clicking browse on the upper left hand side youll notice some of the extensions are not enabled you will want to enable those so that osTicket will work.
 In order to do this we will just go back to IIS PHP Manager and make some configurations.
 In the php manager you will
-"click enable or disable extentions" you are going to want to enable
+"click enable or disable extentions" you are going to want to enable these 3 extensions

 - php_imap.dll
 - php_intl.dll